Psycholisk/movie-time/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run prettier:check`

+You can run this command to check that all files within the repo follow `Prettier` configuration.
+This command is mainly intended to be ran with the Husky pre-commit hook.

+### `npm run prettier:write`

+Goes over all the files and directories (except the ones specified in `.prettierignore`) and formats them as per specified by `.prettierrc.json`

+### `npm run lint`

+Checks files for any code inconsistencies with the configuration set for eslint.
+The configuration for this repo follows Airbnb's configuration `eslint-config-airbnb` and overrides some rules in `.eslintrc.json`

 ## Learn More